gthompson333/very_good_coffee_app/README.md

 The user can then tap the "photo gallery" button to see the image stored locally on the device in the photo gallery.

+## Unit tests
+Unit tests are in place for both the image network cubit and the image storage cubit.

 ## Minimum User Requirements
 As a user, I should be able to: